 Exercise 3.
 Creating a Movie Clip Symbol

-1. Delete all of the objects from the stage.
-They will still be in the library so we can retrieve them from there later when needed.
+1. Remove the arm and leg from the stage (click on each one and press Del on your keyboard).
+Both will still be in the library so we can retrieve them from there later when needed.